Do I Need a Mini or Full Tummy Tuck?

 What is best for you, a mini tummy tuck or a full tummy tuck?
-What are the differences and why would I choose one or the other?
+Secondly, what are the differences and why would I choose one or the other?

 What is a Tummy Tuck?

 A tummy tuck or abdominoplasty is one of the most popular plastic surgery procedures for both women and men.
 Choosing which procedure is best for you–a mini tummy tuck or full tummy tuck–is an important consideration for every patient.
-Several factors need to be taken into account before deciding on what type of tummy tuck to choose and these include:
+One must take several factors into account before deciding on what type of tummy tuck to choose and these include:

 - the state of the skin